-Ashwood boasts a diverse team of vets with different interests and specialisms, but all of us share a tremendous love for animals and we promise to treat your pet as if they were our own.
+Ashwood boasts a diverse team of vets with different interests & specialisms from orthopaedic surgery to cardiology, but all of us share a tremendous love for animals and we promise to treat your pet as if they were our own.

 Dr Patrick McKee, BSc BVetMed MRCVS